Inkemann/shopping-list/README.md

 # shopping-list
-A simple shopping list web application written in native JavaScript.
+A simple shopping list web application written in Kotlin, using Ktor as a web server.